nplrkn/alsoran/documentation/backlog.md

 -----ASN.1 GENERATOR------
 - Move to latest version of specs
 - Get rid of todo!() in top_pdu.rs and replace with a log
-- Ints should be Copy rather than Clone (e.g. AmfUeNgapId)
 - Generate procedures for Rrc and make F1AP a RequestProvider.
 - Implement setuprelease
 - Deduplicate inline definitions in RRC autogeneration